It can be easy to assume that the factors impacting home value are mainly external and out of your control.

 Though this doesn’t necessarily mean that the right landscaping will increase your home’s value by 12%, it does put you in a better position for negotiating and attracting potential buyers.

-This study shows that the main aspect which had an impact on home value was a design sophistication.
-A design with large plants and features which look ‘sophisticated’ are more likely to appear expensive and appealing.
+This study shows that the main aspect which had an impact on home value was design sophistication.
+A design with large plants and features which look ‘sophisticated’ is more likely to appear expensive and appealing.

 Clemson University Study

 Another study focusing on Greenville, South Carolina, had an intriguing finding.

 It was done by Mark S. Henry for the University Center for Economic Development of Clemson University.
 This study focused more on the quality of the landscaping and the difference between average, good and excellent landscaping quality.

 The price difference between ‘average’ landscaping to good landscaping was 4% to 5%, but selling prices could be up to 7% higher if the quality was seen as excellent.

 This sample was not just based on perception, but actual sales of homes in this area over a two-year period.